|

 Type the following command to change the computer name:

-This is the user-friendly computer name you see in Finder, for example myMac.
+This is the user-friendly computer name you see in Finder,

 sudo scutil --set ComputerName <new name>